OmenMon/omenmon.github.io/build.md

 ## Build Instructions {#instructions}

-**OmenMon** is written in _C# 11_ targeting _.NET Framework 4.8.1_.
-Earlier framework versions should work as well but the choice to go with the latest was made due to the possible DPI awareness handling (user interface scaling) improvements.
+**OmenMon** is written in _C# 11_ targeting _.NET Framework 4.8_.
+Earlier framework versions should work as well but the choice to go with (almost) the latest was made due to the possible DPI awareness handling (user interface scaling) improvements, while also retaining compatibility with any _Windows 10_ version.

-Reliance on the _.NET Framework_ instead of the newer _.NET Core_ means there should be no dependencies to be resolved by users at runtime, since _.NET Framework 4.8.1_ is essentially bundled with any recent _Windows_ release from version 10 onwards since September 2022 (this also includes LTSC 2021 with the latest updates).
+Reliance on the _.NET Framework_ instead of the newer _.NET Core_ means there should be no dependencies to be resolved by users at runtime, since _.NET Framework 4.8_ is essentially bundled with any recent _Windows_ release from version 10 onwards since September 2022 (this also includes LTSC 2021 with the latest updates).

 To build **OmenMon**, you need a _Windows_ system with _Microsoft Build Tools_ (or _Visual Studio_) version 17 (2022) installed.
 Compiling with the previous version 16 (2019) would require code changes due to the _C# 11_ not being supported.